OSUPCVLab/UASGroundVehicleGeopositioning/README.md

 [https://developers.google.com/maps/documentation/embed/get-api-key](https://developers.google.com/maps/documentation/embed/get-api-key)
 2. Open the `keys.py` document and paste in your API key into the `GOOGLE_API_KEY` field

-### Running the code
+## Running the code
 1. `main.py` there is the script which runs everything.
 To run in simpily type `python3 main.py` into the command line.
-2. There are two predefined arguments `--framesDir` and `--dataDir`.
+2. Here is how to use custom data.
+There are two predefined arguments `--framesDir` and `--dataDir`.
 Currently there are defined to point to the sample data.
 The convention is that if an image `data/images/img.png` exists, then there is a corresponding `data/parameters/img.txt` that supplies meta data for the image.
 Each image's meta data should provide the same information in the same format as currently exists in the sample data. ex. `GPS = 40.01265351729508,-83.00969233386985 height = 70 rotation = 0`